 Today, he’s here to show us how to make his ideal Icelandic post-late night shift snack.
 And, true to his Nordic chef form, it’s an open-faced sandwich, piled high with a brandade-like mixture of fish and skyr, potatoes, radishes and pickled veggies.

 Before he landed in New York, Gíslason lived in Reykjavik, where he still owns several very popular new Nordic cuisine restaurants.
-This sandwich builds flavor the way only a hungry post-shift chef can, born out of his habit of tossing whatever leftovers he had in the fridge with sour cream and piling it high on toast.
+This sandwich builds flavour the way only a hungry post-shift chef can, born out of his habit of tossing whatever leftovers he had in the fridge with sour cream and piling it high on toast.

 It starts with the bread—today, he’s using a good, dense rye from his friend and fellow Nordic chef Claus Meyers’ bakery.
 He slices it up thin, and slathers it in high-quality Icelandic butter, then slides it into the toaster until golden brown.